-IAS 32, Financial Instruments: Presentation, requires that if all the criteria under paragraph 16A are met, the units (which are puttable instruments) should be classified as equity but if they do not meet all the conditions, they should be classified as financial liabilities.
-The Fund's units meet all the criteria outlined in IAS 32 paragraph 16A for classification as equity and therefore have been classified as equity on transition to IFRS.
+IAS 32, Financial Instruments: Presentation requires that the units (which are puttable instruments) be classified as financial liabilities unless all the criteria outlined in IAS 32 paragraph 16A are met.
+The Fund's units do not meet all the criteria outlined in IAS 32 paragraph 16A which would require the units to be classified as equity by exception, and therefore, have been reclassified as financial liabilities on transition to IFRS.

-Increase/(Decrease) in Net Assets Attributable to Equity Holders per Unit
+Increase/(Decrease) in Net Assets Attributable to Holders of Units per Unit

-The increase/(decrease) in net assets attributable to equity holders per unit is calculated by dividing the increase/(decrease) in net assets attributable to equity holders by the weighted average number of units outstanding during the year.
+The increase/(decrease) in net assets attributable to holders of units per unit is calculated by dividing the increase/(decrease) in net assets attributable to holders of units by the weighted average number of units outstanding during the period.
 Please refer to Note 12 for the calculation.